-Count-by-weight cash counting machines have come a long way since their introduction nearly 40 years ago.
+Count-by-weight Money Counting Machines have come a long way since their introduction around 40 years ago.

-Flashback to 1979: After standing in line at the bank one day, Edgar Biss and other patrons patiently waited while the teller counted a pile of bills, lost count, and started over.
+Flashback to 1979: After standing in line at the bank one day, Edgar Biss and other patrons patiently waited while the teller counted a pile of notes, lost count, and started over.
 As time ticked by and the line didn’t budge, Edgar thought, “There has to be a better, faster, more accurate way to count cash.”
-An engineer by trade, Edgar created the first count-by-weight cash counting machine – the Tellermate.
+An engineer by trade, Edgar created the first count-by-weight Money Counting Machine – the Tellermate.

-Fast forward to today: Cash counting machines are used worldwide in banks, convenience stores, casinos, quick-service restaurants, retail establishments, and other companies searching for ways to drive efficiency.
+Fast forward to today: Money Counting Machines are used worldwide in banks, convenience stores, casinos, quick-service restaurants, retail establishments, and other companies searching for ways to drive efficiency.
 Money scales reduce user error and improve accuracy.
 They calculate cash quickly and efficiently.
 They also drive adherence to process and free up employees’ time by streamlining a laborious procedure.

 The two most-popular types are count-by-weight devices and friction counters.
 We’ll get back to friction counters later, but first, let’s touch upon count-by-weight machines.

-Count-by-weight machines use a set of rules to count coins and batches of bills.
-Cash is stacked on a cash-counting machine in bundles, rolls, cups or bags and is counted in seconds.
+Count-by-weight machines use a set of rules to count coins and batches of notes.
+Cash is stacked on a Money Counting Machine in bundles, rolls, cups or bags and is counted in seconds.
 The electronic device tracks each denomination to create a complete count of a cash drawer – in less than 60 seconds.

-Rather than weigh individual bills or coins, the cash-counting machine assesses cash in batches and compares them against a stored average weight for each coin or bill, which it constantly updates.
-These intelligent cash counters know when one bill or coin is removed and adapt accordingly.
+Rather than weigh individual notes or coins, the Money Counting Machine assesses cash in batches and compares them against a stored average weight for each coin or note, which it constantly updates.
+These intelligent cash counters know when one note or coin is removed and adapt accordingly.
 Count-by-weight machines also adjust to variations that occur over time and still provide accurate counts.
 You see, a torn banknote weighs less than normal; while a bill covered with oil, dirt or humidity, is heavier.
 The device learns as it counts and makes adjustments to reflect weight differences.
 It’s that smart.

 Their ability to create cash audit trails helps deter theft and pinpoints when and where cash goes missing.
-Count-by-weight devices decrease cash-related stress staff members could encounter, such as time spent cashing up, shortfalls or other cash-related discrepancies.
-Count-by-weight machines also reduce loss at point of sale, so pay for themselves in just a matter of months.
+Count-by-weight devices decrease cash-related stress staff members could encounter, such as time spent cashing up by hand, shortfalls or other cash-related discrepancies.
+Count-by-weight machines also reduce loss at point of sale, so they pay for themselves in just a matter of months.